satoshipay/api/source/includes/_testnet.md

 ## Testnet Funds

-In order to get testnet funds, find a Stellar friendbot which disperses free testnet lumens to a testnet account.
+In order to get testnet funds, find a Stellar friendbot which sends free testnet lumens to a testnet account.
 Solar wallet is free and comes with a friendbot feature for testnet.
-Download the wallet on [solarwallet.io](https://solarwallet.io/).
+Download the wallet from [solarwallet.io](https://solarwallet.io/).